The F. M. Kirby Foundation announces

 Philosophy & Mission

-Fred Morgan Kirby, a five-and-dime-merchant, opened his first store in Wilkes-Barre, PA in 1887.
-He merged with the Woolworths in 1912, bringing 94 stores to the merger, and becoming one of the founders of the F.W.
+Fred Morgan Kirby, a five-and-dime merchant, opened his first store in Wilkes-Barre, PA, in 1887.
+He merged his business with Frank Woolworth’s in 1912, bringing 94 stores to the merger and becoming one of the founders of the F.W.
 Woolworth Company.

-Fred M. Kirby and Allan P. Kirby initiated the Foundation’s giving during the 1930s and 1940s with less than a dozen organizations and very focused interests.
+Fred M. Kirby and Allan P. Kirby initiated the Foundation’s funding during the 1930’s and 1940’s with less than a dozen organizations with very focused interests.
 Much of the early focus was on education, health, public policy, and religion, with support to a small group of organizations important to the family.
 Under Fred M. Kirby II’s leadership, the Foundation expanded support to non-profit organizations in education, the arts and humanities, human services, and medical research, among others.
-Importantly, these same programmatic areas and emphasis on family philanthropic interests remain at the core of the Foundation’s support today.
+Importantly, these same programmatic areas and emphasis on the family philanthropic interest remain at the core of the Foundation’s support today.

 Today, the Foundation operates out of the historic Sansay House in downtown Morristown, New Jersey.